 Penny Fosten, NSPA Executive Lead, updated members on some of our work in 2017-18, including new resources for local suicide prevention work, our national conference, World Suicide Prevention Day activities, and government engagement and influencing.
 She also welcomed the 37% increase in membership in the last year, and how much it strengthens our collective voice.
 Penny outlined plans for the coming year, including significant improvements to the resources available on our website, enhancing connections and communication with and between members, and continuing to represent and advocate for our members nationally.

 Glyn Evans talked about the potential impact of Brexit in the farming community.
 Farming is an inherently risky and volatile industry to work in and Brexit means more uncertainty.
 The FCN are encouraging farmers to build resilience to change and to prepare for the effects of change on business and personal lives, and continuing to provide them with support and advice.

-Highways England’s Suicide Prevention Strategy (available soon)
+Highways England’s Suicide Prevention Strategy (slides not available publicly)

 Nicola Tweedie from Highways England (who are responsible for operating, maintaining and improving England’s motorways and major A roads) shared their suicide prevention strategy, which includes prioritising high-risk locations and training and supporting their staff to have the skills and confidence to identify and talk to a suicidal person.

 Ged Flynn presented PAPYRUS’ current campaign ‘The class of 2018’ (you can view the campaign films in the slide sets).
 Over 200 children are lost to suicide every year in the UK, and suicide is the leading cause of death in young people.
 Papyrus are committed to building safer schools and colleges, and have developed resources for schools, you can download these here.